ghent360/PrntrBoard/README.md

 Marlin is using Adruino IDE or Platform IO.
 I personally had issues with Platform IO not supporting the STM32F4 board, so I use Arduino version 1.8.5.
 To compile the firmware code you would need to install the [STM32 Arduino port](https://github.com/stm32duino/Arduino_Core_STM32 "www.stm32duino.com").

+I'm also porting Smoothieware V1 to the board.
+So far I got the heater control and the stepper drivers working.
+My smoothie port is available [here](https://github.com/ghent360/Smoothieware-STM32F4 "Gitgub.com").
+Please not the Smoothie port is not ready yet.
+I have done only minimal tests so far.

 Visit [my blog](http://blog.pcbxprt.com/) for status updates on the development of the board.